-Kylie Jenner and Travis Scott Party in Boston Amid Romance Rumors
+Kylie Jenner and Travis Scott Show PDA in Boston

 Tonight, @KylieJenner was in Waltham with Travis Scott, who headlined Bentley University #SpringDay. pic.twitter.com/8BQvgwCWMP— Only In Boston (@OnlyInBOS) April 30, 2017

 Kylie and Travis had sparked romance rumors last month when they were spotted hanging out at the 2017 Coachella Valley Music and Arts Festival in California.
+Kylie last dated Tyga but has not been seen with him in more than a month.
+She and Travis have not commented on the nature of their relationship.

+A source told E!
+News exclusively the two hung out last week in New York and also showcased PDA there, with him calling her his "boo."

+"They are together for now," the source said.
+"They are having fun."

 Last week, the two visited Houston.
 An eyewitness spotted them at the Galleria shopping mall, where they had the luxury women's apparel store Céline closed down just for them.